meet momma

 No one feels more alive in this life as to when someone is loving them through it.
 Thank God that someone was my Mom.
 Her love, her tenderness, her letters, her unconditional cuddles were exactly what I needed growing up.

-“To give back, my darling, to give back.”
+I used to ask Mom, “What’s the point of life?”…“To give back, my darling, to give back.”

 We were Momma & Baby Duck.